messeili/reading-notes-102/reading06.md

 1. logical operators
 ```

-## Functions is ablock of codede designed to perform a particular task
+## Functions is a block of code designed to perform a particular task
 the main advantages of using functions :
 code reuse
 arguments